colinkingswood/colinkingswood.github.io/about.md

 I build complex, database-driven websites and applications.

 I have over 15 years of experience building software in various languages.
-My current tool of choice is [Python](https://www.python.org/) and the [Django](https://www.djangoproject.com/start/overview/) web framework.
+My current tools of choice are [Python](https://www.python.org/) and the [Django](https://www.djangoproject.com/start/overview/) web framework with a [Postgres](https://www.postgresql.org/).

 I have also used a variety of tools and laguages over those 15 years.
-Perl, Python, Java, MySQL, Postgres, Visual Basic, Elasticsearch, Linux, HTML, Javascript, CSS....
+Perl, Python, Java, MySQL, Postgres, Visual Basic, Elasticsearch, Linux, Bash, Ansible,  HTML, Javascript, CSS....

 In my Spare time I like to throw myself down fast flowing rivers in a piece of plastic.

 ### Contact me